NACo IS YOUR ORGANIZATION

-Did you know that U.S. Communities offers NARCAN Nasal Spray (life-saving opioid overdose reversal drug) at a significant discount through the Premier contract?
+Did you know that U.S. Communities offers NARCAN Nasal Spray (life-saving opioid overdose reversal drug) at a 40% discount through the Premier contract?

 TIPS FOR GETTING THE MOST OUT OF THE DEFERRED COMPENSATION PROGRAM:

-- Nationwide Retirement Institute workshops available to employees such as Social Security and post-retirement healthcare
+- Nationwide Retirement Institute workshops available to employees such as Social Security post-retirement healthcare costs

 - A Nationwide presence and link on the county’s website